brianssparetime/darkroom_timer/README.md

 # Darkroom Timer project

+**Looking back, this code is shit that I'm ashamed I wrote.
+Do not use it as a model for anything.
+If you want a much better model, look at [PlantWaterBot](https://github.com/brianssparetime/PlantWaterBot), [DarkroomRoller](https://github.com/brianssparetime/darkroom_roller), or the barebones [example FSM for UI on Arduino](https://github.com/brianssparetime/UI_FSM_example)**

 This project creates a usable darkroom timer that can:
  - control turning on and off a safelight and enlarger
  - has a settable timer for keeping the enlarger on, with manual override or cancel